IbrahimAbedghane/Final-BattleShips/README.md

 - The computer will make a guess on your grid.
 - You will be informed whether the computer scored a hit or a miss.
 - Your remaining ships will be updated.

+## Ending the Game

+- The game continues until either the player or the computer has no ships remaining.
+- The game will announce the winner.
+- Player Wins: Congratulations!
+You win.
+- Computer Wins: Game Over!
+The computer wins.

+## Game Rules and Mechanics

+### Grid Representation

+- Symbols:
+1. ~: Unknown or unexplored cell.
+2. S: Ship (only visible on your grid).
+3. X: Hit.
+4. O: Miss.